How to Calculate the Right Septic Tank Size for Your Home

 - Add 250 gallons for each additional bedroom

-Some states or counties may also consider water usage, number of bathrooms, or whether high-use appliances (like garbage disposals) are installed.
+States or counties might also factor in the amount of water used, the number of bathrooms or if high-use appliances (such as garbage disposals) are installed.

 🇬🇧 United Kingdom

-In the UK, the sizing approach is slightly different.
-It’s based on the number of people the home can accommodate, not just the number of bedrooms.
+In the UK, the methodology used for sizing is a little different.
+It is based on the number of people that the home can accommodate, not just the bedrooms.
 A common method used is:

 - 150 litres per person per day, plus an additional 2,000 litres buffer